This Latina Couldn’t Find an Empowering Space for WOC, So She Created One

 The 2019 event kicks off with Poderosa Platicas, an April 5th networking event with panel discussions on Latina entrepreneurship and Latina leadership.
 Speakers include Austin Mayor Pro-Tem Delia Garza, Texas Freedom Network Political Director Carisa Lopez, Samantha Najera, owner of HeartFire Media, Trenza founder Rachel Basoco, and Nelly Garcia Caballero, founder of Rocheli Patisserie.

-The festival portion takes place all day on April 6th and includes live music, food, and Latinx vendors.
+The festival portion takes place all day on June 22nd (festival was postponed due to weather) and includes live music, food, and Latinx vendors.
 California-based Cumbia heavyweights La Misa Negra is headlining the concert.
 Joining them on stage are Texas artists Ballet Folklorico MariCruz, Mariachi Las Coronelas, Tiarra Girls, and Bidi Bidi Banda.
 DJs Gracie Chavez and Canel ConSafos will also make appearances.

 TK Tunchez is an Austin vendor who founded Las Ofrendas, a mobile shop featuring spirit-infused, hand-crafted and wearable art pieces, and Frida Friday ATX, the only women-of-color centered market in the area.